-Dr. Girod has given nearly 50 invited presentations to national and international organizations, co-edited the textbook Oral Cavity Reconstruction, written 11 book chapters and published 57 articles in scholarly journals.
+Dr. Girod has given more than 75 invited presentations to national and international organizations, co-edited the textbook Oral Cavity Reconstruction, written 14 book chapters and published more than 70 articles in scholarly journals.
 He has served on the editorial boards of several scholarly publications and has received numerous professional awards and honors.
 Committed to caring for patients throughout the world, Girod has led or participated in a dozen international medical missions in places such as Uganda, Guatemala, Mali, the Philippines and Mexico.

-He is president-elect of the Association of Academic Departments of Otolaryngology, president-elect of the American Head and Neck Society, and vice president of the Triological Society.
+Girod has served as president of the American Head and Neck Society, and vice president of the Triological Society, in addition to other national leadership roles.
 Of his numerous awards and honors, he is perhaps most proud of his 2006 Student Voice Award for Teaching on a Surgical Rotation, bestowed by students at the University of Kansas School of Medicine.